 - gestational diabetes

-If you already have a chronic condition or illness, be sure to talk to your doctor about how to minimize any complications before you get pregnant.
-If you are already pregnant, your doctor may need to monitor your pregnancy.
+If you already have a chronic condition or illness, talk to your doctor about how to minimize any complications before you get pregnant.
+If you’re already pregnant, your doctor may need to monitor your pregnancy.

 Some examples of common diseases and conditions that can cause complications during your pregnancy include: